MediaArea/RAWcooked/Doc/Case_study.md

 * The smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame
 * Across all 1020 encoded sequences the average size of the finished FFV1 was 71% of the original image sequence

-A small group of sequences had their total RAWcooked encoding time recorded, revealing an average of 24 hours per sequence.
-The sequences all had finished MKV durations were between 5 and 10 minutes.
-The fastest encodes took just 7 hours with some taking 46 hours.
+A small group of sequences had their RAWcooked encoding times recorded, revealing an average of 24 hours per sequence.
+The sequences all had finished MKV durations between 5 and 10 minutes and were mostly 16-bit sequebces.
+The fastest encodes took just 7 hours with some taking upto 46 hours.
 There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

 ### <a name="tests">Useful test approaches</a>